splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-upgrade.rst

 Upgrade guidelines
 =================================

+The installer script uses one of the supported package managers to install the Collector.

+When you update the Collector using the official packages, configuration files are never overridden.
+If you need to update the configuration after an update, edit them manually before backward compatibility is dropped.

 .. :note::

   For every configuration update use the default agent config as a reference.

 Apply the following changes to the Collector configuration files for specific version upgrades.
-For more details refer to :new-page:`Upgrade guidelines <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/UPGRADING.md>` in GitHub.
+For more details refer to :new-page:`Helm chart upgrade guidelines <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/UPGRADING.md>` in GitHub.
+For generic guidelines see :ref:`otel-upgrade-k8s-guidelines-generic`.

 From 0.113.0 to 0.116.0
 ---------------------------------------